 B. Describe organized bird monitoring or data obtained from researchers or volunteers in the local park system.
 (Exclusions: Programs that receive credit under 4C: Christmas Bird Count, Great Backyard Bird Count, Swift Night Out)

-The St. Croix Valley Bird Club completed the following activities in the spring/summer of 2017:
+The St. Croix Valley Bird Club completed the following activities in 2018:

-Jim Higgins maintained the following bluebird trails:15 houses at Kelly Creek Preserve, a native prairie and oak savanna restoration area managed by Kinnickinnic River Land Trust.
-The boxes fledged 37 bluebirds, 33 Tree Swallows, and 42 House Wrens.
+Jim Higgins maintained bluebird trails of: 15 houses at Kelly Creek Preserve, a native prairie and oak savanna restoration area managed by Kinnickinnic River Land Trust.
+The boxes fledged 37 Bluebirds, 45 Tree Swallows, and 26 House Wrens.
 He spent 40 minutes/week for 18 weeks for a total of 12 hours monitoring these houses.
+Also maintained 10 houses at High View Meadows.
+The boxes fledged 13 Bluebirds and 15 Tree Swallows.
+He spent 40 minutes/week for 18 weeks for a total of 12 hours monitoring these houses.
+Also maintained 10 houses at Drewiske Preserve, a native prairie area on the Kinnickinnic River, managed by the Kinnikinnic River Land Trust.
+The houses fledged 20 Bluebirds, 18 Tree Swallows and 25 Wrens.
+He spent 35 minutes/week for a total of 10+ hours of monitoring.

-Mary Roen monitored 4 nest boxes at Sterling Ponds with 17 Bluebirds and 1 Tree Swallow fledged.
+Mary Roen monitored 4 nest boxes at Sterling Ponds each week for 15 weeks, spending 4 hours doing this.
+10 Bluebirds and 4 Tree Swallows fledged from these boxes.

 D. Document that current municipal planning seeks to provide additional bird habitat.